jamesw98/jamesw98/README.md

 -->

 # About Me
 Hello!
-My name is Jimmy Wallace, I am a student at Virginia Tech studying computer science, graduating Fall 2021.
+My name is James Wallace, I currently work for [SiteZeus](https://sitezeus.com/) as a Backend Developer.
-I am interested in backend development and automation.
-Currently a Undergrad TA for [CS3744](https://cs.vt.edu/Undergraduate/courses/CS3744.html)
+I graduated from Virginia Tech with a bachelors degree in computer science in December 2021.

 ## Resume
 You can find my resume by clicking **[here](https://drive.google.com/file/d/1Ea-nJNXTA70cXxrNE7RjJR3xRfE1NuIW/view?usp=sharing)**